| Moving with children We stress careful planning in every

 whether good or bad.
 Most of all, be absolutely honest.
 Don't beat around

+the bush.
 High school juniors and seniors need to

 know different things about the new town than their younger, elementary